fadilamanosi/laravel-inertia-vue-init/README.md

 This repo is a preconfigured complete laravel vite, vue, inerta and tailwind package

-Just clone or fork repo then pull to your localhost.
+Just fork repo then pull to your localhost.
 Make sure you have the latest nodejs or ^16 installed and all php needed laravel extensions are installed.